The beginners guide to driving green roads

 Besides your 4x4, what else do you require?
 Most lanes don’t require any mods to your vehicle, but you may need a little additional ground clearance, and at least All Terrain tyres, except in the driest of conditions.
 A suitable tow rope and shackles may come in handy if you ground out for example, and obviously some form of tow point front and rear that will take the necessary pressures.
 A spade could be useful, as are a bow saw and loppers.
-A hi-lift jack should definitely be considered.
+A hi-lift jack should definitely be considered. and don’t forget a first aid kit and phone!
 These are a few basic items that might make the difference as to whether you make it back in time for tea or not!

 Running a trip